About this NPA

 The Federal Court has:

-- jurisdiction to deal with summary offences against a number of Commonwealth Acts, including the Copyright Act 1968 (Cth), the Fair Work Act 2009 (Cth), and the Competition and Consumer Act 2010 (Cth).
-Summary offences are tried before a Judge sitting alone
+- jurisdiction to deal with summary offences against a number of Commonwealth Acts, including the Copyright Act 1968 (Cth), the Fair Work Act 2009 (Cth), the Competition and Consumer Act 2010 (Cth), the Building and Construction Industry (Improving Productivity) Act 2016 (Cth) and the Australian Energy Market Act 2004 (Cth).
+Summary offences are tried before a Judge sitting alone.

 - indictable jurisdiction to deal with the following two offences against the Competition and Consumer Act: